“What’s your story, baby?” – Nicky Wire.

 I studied Journalism in Belfast (Northern Ireland) in 1997 and I studied Public Relations in Bournemouth (England) in 2003.
 I worked with many Polish people from 2004 – 2007, during which time, I visited Poland twice and made many Polish friends.
 My first visit was in 2005 and later again in 2007.
 By 2007 however, I had travelled around the world to about 30 countries including China, Belarus and Canada.
 In 2009, I was now living in Australia and by the age of 30 I had visited all 7 continents and around 50 countries.

 All of this was from working hard and travelling on a cheap backpacking budget.
 I had more than 50 jobs along the way.
 In 2011, I moved to Hong Kong.
 While based in Hong Kong, I was able to visit almost every country in Asia including places like East Timor, Bangladesh and North Korea.
-I also had a long term girlfriend there and we travelled the world together and I became a self employed professional travel blogger, writer and itinerary planner.
+I also had a long term girlfriend there and we travelled the world together for five years and I became a self employed professional travel blogger, writer and itinerary planner.

 Having cracked the esteemed and selfish “100 country mark” in 2015, I began to realise that staying in one country was what I needed in life now.
 I was 35 and homeless, the nomadic life had taken its toll.
 I was back in Poznań, Poland in 2015 but wanderlust got the better of me, so I headed to Bishkek in Kyrgyzstan and tried to make it my new home.
 But I only stayed a few months there, until life brought me to the city of Gdańsk in Poland in July 2016.
 It was here that I suddenly realised where my heart belonged, so I stayed!!